Draft EU-Mercosur trade treaty leaked

 There have been two additional rounds of talks since, in October and November.

-The papers are part of a package of documents sent to the Council of the EU's Trade Policy Committee, which is made up of trade experts from national governments.
+The papers are part of a package of documents sent to the Council of the EU's trade policy committee, which is made up of trade experts from national governments.

 A cover note described 15 separate documents, but Greenpeace only released – or acquired – seven.
-Thus the specific details are cloudy.
+Thus the specific details are lacking context.

 It showed that the EU wanted – and that the Mercosur side had not yet agreed in July – that if a mark of origin label is required in a Mercosur country, that a 'Made in the EU' label would be accepted.